w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 :::

 Verifying the extrinsic you are signing can take some more time before signing for a transaction but it allows you to add an extra security step.
 There are a multitude of possible attacks that will prevent you to send funds to the desired destination account.
-Here below we will list some major attacks that can happen to you.
+Here below we will list some major attacks that can happen to you ordered from the most to the least probable.

 ### Clipboard Memory Attack